couldnt-find-good-name/sd-webui-swap-mukham/readme.md

 ## Installation

-- Go to Extensions - Install from URL, paste ``https://github.com/rauldlnx10/sd-webui-swap-mukham.git`` and hit Install.
+- Go to Automatic1111 Extensions Tab - Install from URL, paste ``https://github.com/rauldlnx10/sd-webui-swap-mukham.git`` and hit Install.

 ## Download Models (Only if it does not install automatically)